situmtech/flutter/example/README.md

     <string name="google_api_key">YOUR_GOOGLE_MAPS_API_KEY</string>
     ...
 ```
-3. In iOS: check the project [code signing](https://developer.apple.com/support/code-signing/) to run your app in a real device.
+3. In iOS: check the project [code signing](https://developer.apple.com/support/code-signing/) before you run the example.
 4. Launch the application: (1) from your IDE opening the project folder or (2) from the command line executing `flutter run`.